 When did the views of blue and pink happen?

 She thought that the pink not only brought out her eyes but was very ladylike.
 Modern views of gender roles were changing and Mamie Eisenhower was like the spokeswoman of femininity at the time.
 Advertisers, housewives, merchandiser, haberdashers and countless others in the 1950s started this modern “rebellion” of what pink was, a grimy outdoor colour into a fashion colour fit for a First Lady.
+The colour influenced interior design for kitchens, bathroom and houseware products.

 This colour pink was one of the colours part of the 1950’s American Dream ideals in merchandising and marketing.
 The American Dream is the idea that all people can have happiness and success in life if they worked hard enough.
 This means the concentration of the family dynamic, the rise of housewives and the beginning of marketing to teenagers.
 After the wartime efforts were over at that time, a lot of Americans wanted to go back to social norms before the war happened.
 This colour connects the ideals of the American Dream and what Mamie Eisenhower was dainty femininity.